zijuncheng/PredictSales/README.md

 |cnt + price + cat0 + cat1 + shop_id + item_id +season (3 month window)   | NA   | NA| NA |  0.81
 |cnt + price + cat1 + shop_id + season (4 month window)   | NA   | NA| NA | 0.78

-##### Further Improvement
+### Further Improvement

-- Validation was not performed on any model except MLP due to time and memory constraint.
-More cloud resources is needed to perform hyper-parameter tuning on LSTM.
+- Validation was not performed on any model except MLP due to time and memory constraints.
+In particular, more cloud resources is needed to perform hyper-parameter tuning on LSTM.

-- Selective features or more in-depth feature engineering on the time series
+- There might be too many variables.
+In-depth feature engineering on the time series could be beneficial

 - Other types of Neural Network models could be tested to improve results.